BrandonZu/PeterDB/report/project2.md

 - Describe how you store a VarChar field.

 Store all characters in the Attr Value, without '\0' \
-The length of the VarChar could be computed using the end position of current attribute and last attribute which is not null
+The length of the VarChar could be computed using the end position of current attr and last attr which is not null

 - Describe how your record design satisfies O(1) field access.